dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

 ####

-- TODO: move notes on meta/cognition and volume of graph cliques from draft on geometry/mechanics of information
+- TODO: move notes on meta/cognition and volume of graph cliques from draft on geometry/mechanics of information?
 - predicting the future for self/community/society/mankind by being in tune with how socially distributed consciousness bridges to God via un/conscious connections that are funneled/shaped by the